The Hague Swimming (SG) is a new team formed from the swim- and poloteam DES & the swimteam Racing Club.

 The collaboration consists of the competitive swimming members of Racing Club and the competitive swimming memebers of DES training together.
 Furthermore, the swimmers compete together under the name The Hague Swimming.

 If a child has successfully completed his/her technique training in the Swim Academy, there will be the option to move to the competition team.
 The Hague Swimming offers possibilities for swimmers of every level to work with enthusiastic and innovating coaches.
 Long term as well short term goals will be set together with every swimmer to ensure ongoing personal motivation and growth.
 Please contact us: firstname.lastname@example.org or subscribe for a trial lesson.

-Long-Term Athlete Development
+Long-Term Athlete Devolepment

 The Hague Swimming applies the Canadian-developed LTAD plan to all its swim trainings, because it encompasses all the aspects of a sporter´s long-term development, including coaching, training, competitive skills and performance.